SecretX33/AutomaticWeaponRemoval/README.md

 This addon is made for World of Warcraft 3.3.5a

-This addon remove your weapon automatically when you are controlled by Lady Deathwhisper's Dominate Mind, and more, like removing Paladin's RF buff if you are not a tank.
+This addon remove your weapons automatically when you are controlled by Lady Deathwhisper, and more, like removing Paladin's RF buff if you are not a tank.
 No in-game options, all configs are done in the Lua file.

 **Slash commands:**